2022-Winter-ITC-5103-IRA/final-project-world-cuisines/readme.md

 ## Project Phase: Feature one

-## Name: Helina Gandhi
+## Name: World Cuisines
-## ID: N01516558

 ## Tasks

--Fully functional burrito bowl page is created using html,css and javascript.
+-To merge all the html, css, images and js files of all the team members

 ## Leaning curve and challenges

-- Designing the layout of the webpage
-- Making website responsive
-- Making images responsive
+- Linking Correct css, js and images with corresponding html pages
+- Making sure css is not conflicting with other member's css